Understanding the Zone of Proximal Development in Business

 There are three distinct stages found within this theory.
 Let's explore each of these to help better understand where the zone of proximal development precisely lies.

-When a person can't complete a task, even when a knowledgeable person is there to guide them, it means that the task lies outside of the zone of proximal development.
+When a person can't complete a task, even with a knowledgeable person to guide them, it means the task lies outside the zone of proximal development.

 That implies that the task is too difficult for the individual and that they will likely need to take on an easier task to succeed and continue developing their skills.